mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_dataset_autotune.md

 Since Dataset AutoTune was enabled to generate an optimized dataset pipeline, a JSON serialization of the dataset pipeline can be saved (by passing in the `json_filepath` parameter) in a configuration file.

-Example of the JSON file:
+Example of the JSON configuration file:

 ```text
 {